Mikaela/mikaela.github.io/_posts/2015-06-03-setting-umodes.md

 ### And what these umodes mean

+This list is what I want the umodes to mean when I set them automatically.
+For what the actual umodes are on your network, try `/quote help umode` or `/quote help umodes`.

 * i — invisible, hides your channel list from whois with ircd-seven and possibly some other ircds.
 Also hides you from /who of people who don't share channels with you.
 [See also why I unset it here.]({% post_url 2015-03-26-umode--i %})